thomasWeise/ultraGzip/README.md

 ## 1. How to use `Ultra GZIP` from the Command Line

+Run `java -jar ultraGzip.jar ARGUMENTS`

+The following arguments are supported:

+- `in=/path/to/file` the path to the file with the source data to be compressed
+- `si` compress contents written to `stdin` instead of a file.
+You must specify either `in=...` or the `si` option.
+- `out=/path/to/file` the path to the file where the compressed data should be written to
+- `so` write the compressed contents to `stdout` instead of a file.
+You must specify either `out=...` or the `so` option.
+- `help` print the help screen
+- `logger=global,ALL` show progress information (odd, but, ... well)
+- `help` show help

 ## 2. Requirements

 If you are on Linux, the following utilities can improve the compression which can be achieved by